iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 staple in software engineering because it allows effective collaboration on source code.
-This means having a change history to traverse (commits), clean parallel work (branching and merging), peer-reviews (pull requests), release management, etc.
+This means having a change history to traverse (commits), clean parallel work (branching and merging), peer-reviews (pull requests), release management, etc. Imagine enjoying similar capabilities in data science!

-Imagine leveraging similar features in data science!
-Track different versions of datasets and machine learning models easily; Codify data artifacts and data processes so they can be developed using proven best practices; Make your data pipelines fully reproducible by yourself and others.
+- Organize and share different versions of datasets and machine learning models easily.
+- Codify data artifacts and processes to manage them with existing tools and best practices.
+- Make data pipelines fully reproducible by yourself and others.

 ![](/img/404) _Data versioning in a nutshell_

-Unfortunately, SCM tools like [Git](https://git-scm.com/) are designed to handle small text files, so data scientists can only use them to control part of their assets.
-Storage itself is also severely limited by code hosting services [like GitHub](https://docs.github.com/en/github/managing-large-files/what-is-my-disk-quota), so transferring and managing a separate data storage is a constant issue.
+Unfortunately, SCM tools like [Git](https://git-scm.com/) are designed to handle small text files, so data scientists can only control part of their assets that way.
+Storage itself is also severely limited by code hosting services [like GitHub](https://docs.github.com/en/github/managing-large-files/what-is-my-disk-quota), so transferring and managing data storage separately is a constant hurdle.

-DVC enables [tracking](#how-it-looks) large datasets and other <abbr>data artifacts</abbr> by replacing them with small, human-readable [metafiles](/doc/user-guide/dvc-files-and-directories) that Git can handle.
-The data itself is <abbr>cached</abbr> outside of Git, and can be synchronized automatically with [dedicated storage](#versioned-storage).
-Other features of DVC build upon this foundation to address several other needs of data scientists.
+DVC enables [tracking](#how-it-looks) large datasets and other <abbr>data artifacts</abbr> in Git by replacing them with small, human-readable [metafiles](/doc/user-guide/dvc-files-and-directories).
+The data itself is
+<abbr>cached</abbr> outside of Git (locally or externally), and can be
+synchronized automatically with [dedicated storage](#versioned-storage).
+More advanced features of DVC build upon this foundation.

 > 💡 Please see [Get Started](/doc/start) for a primer on DVC's features.

 ## Advantages

-- Reproducibility: match code commits with the corresponding data, machine learning models, etc. so you can always recover previous processes.
 - Simple CLI: track data and ML models as they evolve without ad-hoc conventions, with simple commands like `dvc add` or `dvc repro` (similar to `git`).